sleep, mood, and stress - A review of benefits and side effects, safety, risks

 dosage.
 I prefer to use a capsule and know exactly how much I'm taking.

 NOTE: There are some companies selling tryptophan for very cheap.
 They may use a low quality source or mix it with 5-HTP.
-This tryptophan source is of the highest quality and purity and possibly the best raw material source available.
+This tryptophan source is of the highest quality and purity.

 Mind Power Rx combination formula